 Family Support Events – Through trainings, webinars, panels and peer to peer support, prospective adoptive families at any stage in the process can continue to build their knowledge and network of support.

 Fundraising Events – Be a part of bringing a child or teen home to their adoptive family by participating on one of MARE’s fundraising and community building events.

-The cost of this training is covered by funds from the Massachusetts Court Improvement Program and is offered free of charge to Massachusetts Pre-adoptive and adoptive families through DCF or a contracted agency.
+The cost is covered by funds from the Massachusetts Court Improvement Program and is free of charge to Massachusetts pre-adoptive and adoptive families through DCF or a contracted agency.
 Registrations will be on a first-come-first-served basis.